 I won’t pretend to take credit for this incredibly simple, but potentially life-changing concept.
 I heard about the One Minute Rule on the awesome lifestyle podcast, Happier with Gretchen Rubin (totally recommend it).
 The idea is to immediately do any tasks that come up if they will take one minute or less to complete.
 For example, if you walk in the door after coming home from work, don’t just kick off your shoes in the living room.
 Take the extra 20 seconds to place them back in your closet.
 If you have breakfast and just need to clean your bowl and glass, spend 45 seconds washing them before heading out to work.

 Seem too simple to be effective?
 Well, think about it.
-Next time you’re surveying your messy room/ workspace/car, think about how much of that mess could have been prevented if you had been applying the One Minute Rule.
+Next time you’re surveying your messy room/workspace/car, think about how much of that mess could have been prevented if you had been applying the One Minute Rule.
 I’m going to guess, almost all of it.
 I know my room ends up cluttered with jackets and sweaters I’ve tossed on a chair or dirty clothes I couldn’t be bothered to throw in the hamper.
 All of that mess could easily have been taken care of in less than a minute if I had just chosen to put in that extra bit of effort at the time.
-Instead, all of those little messes add up and soon I have to spend my whole Saturday afternoon cleaning up and organizing.
+Instead, all of those little messes add up and soon I have to spend my whole Saturday afternoon cleaning up, organizing, and decluttering.

 This tip doesn’t just have to be for us messy people!
 You can apply the One-Minute Rule to other areas of your life, too.
 At work, spend 30 seconds replying to an email so you don’t have a mountain of emails to respond to at the end of the day.
 If you use online banking, take a minute to pay bills immediately when you receive them to avoid forgetting and having to pay late fees.
 Anything that takes 60 seconds or less, should be done right away.
 You’d be surprised how much you can do in a minute.